 Good Hawaiian coffee has a unique unadulterated sweet, smooth and flavorful taste and a nutty or a citrus aftertaste.
 Kona coffee grows only in the Kona District and nurtured by the porous and mineral volcanic soil that encourages the growth of this coffee.
 It grows in the most natural conditions.

 “The Kona coffee, raised on the uplands of the Island of Hawaii is superior to any other coffee raised.
 I think that I can safely say this.
 The flavor is truly superb.
 One has never tasted coffee who has not drunk Kona coffee.”

 Hon.
 Henry E. Cooper, Minister of Foreign Affairs of the Hawaiian Republic, 1896

 Research before placing an order and beware of blends.
 Look at the history and the background of the coffee plantation before buying.
 For the highest quality, get your coffee from the small farms.
 You should also look out for coffee certified by the Hawaiian Department of Agriculture.

 Even the best coffee can taste terrible if prepared incorrectly.
 To bring out the full flavors of Kona, follow the steps below:

 1. Grinding the Beans

-For a fresh cup of coffee, always buy whole beans and store they away from too much light and moisture.
-The best place to store your coffee beans is in the freezer taking the package out only when you are ready to grind and brew.
+For a fresh cup of coffee, always buy whole beans and store them away from too much light and moisture.
+You might consider storing your coffee beans is in the freezer, taking the package out only when you are ready to grind and brew.